FRieNDS OF THE

 WHO WE ARE

 The Friends of the Kingston Choral Society is a not-for-profit corporation that promotes Kingston, Ontario’s oldest secular choir.
-The Kingston Choral Society was formed 70 years ago, and occupies a special place in the Kingston music scene.
+The Kingston Choral Society was formed more than 70 years ago, and occupies a special place in the Kingston music scene.

 Kingston Choral Society & Kingston Symphony Association performing at the Isabel Bader Centre For the Performing Arts